 Browse or eat at the Nashville Farmers Market

 Open year-round, Nashville Farmers Market is home to a variety of not only farmers but artisans, restaurateurs, crafters, and more.
-Since it began in the early 1800s, the market has been a bustling place.
+Since it began in the early 1800s, the market has been a bustling place and a must see in Nashville.
 Its covered farm sheds host up to 100 farmers, depending on the season, along with dairies, cheese-makers, and other selling their products.
 Inside the market are 16 restaurants and shops.
 Whether you’re looking for gourmet pizza, Jamaican specialties, or anything in between, you’re likely to find it here.

 See what’s behind the curtain at the Patterson House